vilmarzti/dreaming/README.md

 As I wanted to create some rather complex video with it i needed to do segmentation.
 The biggest part of this repository is the segmentation part, where I use different models to segment the video in different parts.
 This segmentation masks are later used to train the style transfer on different parts of the video.
 And then also used to overlay all the parts of the model.

-## Requirments
+## Requirements

 I used the requirements from the "Few-Shots-Based-Training" video.
 For any additional pyhton libraries I created I requirements.txt.

 As this repo trains (rather simple) Neural Networks you need access to a graphics card.

-The `segmentation`folder contains the python library that I used to execute the scrips.
+The `segmentation` folder contains the python library that I used to execute the scrips.
 Install them with `pip install -e .`

 ## Workflow